gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 A variant of one-hot encoding is the so-called *one-hot hashing trick*, which you can use when the number of unique tokens in your vocabulary is too large to handle explicitly.

+The main advantage of this method is that it does away with maintaning an explicit word index, which saves memory and allows online encoding of the data (you can generate token vectors right away, before you've seen all of the available data).
+The one drawback of this approach is that it's susceptible to *hash collisions*: two different words may end up with the same hash, and subsequently any machine-learning model looking at these hashes won't be able to tell the difference between these words.